Frequently Asked Questions

 What is the Torah Club Member web app?

-Torah Club Members can access the exclusive Torah Club Member web app, a tool to keep you connected with your group, the global learning community, the Torah Club forum, study resources, and helps.
+Torah Club Members can access the exclusive Torah Club Member web app, a tool to keep you connected with your club, the global learning community, the Torah Club forum, study resources, and helps.

 How is the new Torah Club different from the commentary sets of Torah Club?